-If an international student does not receive thesis clearance the same semester as the Final Oral Examination, s/he needs to have obtained Optional Practical Training authorization to be effective right after the semester when he/she completed the Final Oral Examination.
-As immigration policies are frequently changing, please consult the International Student and Scholar Services office well in advance of your graduation to ensure that you are always in status.
+If an international student does not receive thesis clearance the same semester as the Final Oral Examination, s/he needs to have obtained Optional Practical Training authorization to be effective immediately after the semester when he/she completed the Final Oral Examination.
+As immigration policies frequently change, please consult the International Student and Scholar Services office well in advance of your graduation to ensure that you are always in status.

-After the Committee Chair signs the "Final Reading Approval," the student submits a printed copy of the thesis or dissertation to the Thesis Editor.
+After the Committee Chair signs the "Final Reading Approval," the student submits an electronic copy of the thesis or dissertation to the Thesis Editor.
 The student makes corrections required by the Thesis Editor.